leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/posing/editing/apply.rst

 Pose as Rest Pose
-   Conversely, you may define the current pose as the new rest pose (i.e. "apply" current transformations to the *Edit Mode*), When you do so, the skinned objects/geometry is **also** reset to its default, undeformed state, which generally means you will have to skin it again.
+   Conversely, you may define the current pose as the new rest pose (i.e. "apply" current transformations to the *Edit Mode*).
+When you do so, the skinned objects/geometry is **also** reset to its default, undeformed state, which generally means you will have to skin it again.